tokyo-ml/tokyo-ml.github.io/_posts/2018-06-28-ML Kitchen #9 from Outer Space.md

 - 19:00 Doors open
 - 19:20 *Welcome and introduction* by Leszek
-- Keynote talk: TBA by Takuya Narahira
+- Keynote talk: *Introduction of Neural Network Libraries / Console* by Takuya Narahira
 - 19:50 --BREAK for FOOD and DRINKs--
 - Lightning talks:
   - *Super Resolution using Generative Adversarial Networks (GANs)* by Uddeshya Upadhyay